transifex/transifex-native-sandbox/README.md

         If you are not up to it we've built a script to do it for you.
 Just do ```sh run.sh```

   - [x] Step 3: :ok_hand: Play around.
-Push your strings to Transifex, translate make edits and see your changes being applied on the fly.
+Push your strings to Transifex, translate, make edits and see your changes being applied on the fly.
 The repo is linked to a public Transifex project - which you can join automatically.
 We've also enable Machine Translation for the purposes of the test so that you don't have to do the translations yourself.